edxu96/RexNet/docs/PhD/README.md

 ## 2. Background and Motivation

 Small-scale producers/consumers (__prosumer__) [parag2016electricity](#reference) prefer entering into contracts to isolate themselves from the vagaries of wholesale markets, so their participation is mediated by retailers, who take the risk and profit from premiums.
-This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and perishability.
+This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and time-dependence.
 Retailers must face price spikes from time to time because they are obliged to satisfy the needs of their customers. [kirschen2003demand](#reference) Instead, mechanisms satisfying the following requirements should be applied:

 * Adaptive to external factors temporally and spatially.
 For example, time-varying peak loads resulted from penetration of renewable generations exclude applications of traditional load shifting or shedding. [connell2014benefits](#reference)
 * The market should be as transparent as possible, while private information is tightly protected.
 So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and information protection. [kirschen2018fundamentals](#reference) It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.